stela2502/mdbook_simulted_annealing_in_rust/src/03-read_data.md

 ### Why are there so many ways to create the error?

 In short Rust has two classes to handle errors: a **Result** that allows for an error being returned if something fails and a **Option** which only allows None to be returned if something fails.
-If you want more details to that you can read on here \@ref(error-handling).
+Error handling is discussed in more detail in the [Appendix](80-ErrorHandling.md).

 So if we re-compile this - will it work?
 If not just follow the compiler's help ;-)